sml99/ccsa-p1/README.md

 ## Practice Description

-This practice involves deploying an ownCloud service using Docker containers, Docker-compose, and optionally Kubernetes to manage different service architectures based on system requirements.
-Services for user authentication with LDAP, database management with MariaDB, cache management with Redis were implemented, and optionally a load balancer with HAProxy.
+This practice involves deploying an ownCloud service using Docker containers and Docker-compose to manage different service architectures based on system requirements.
+Services for user authentication with LDAP, database management with MariaDB, cache management with Redis were implemented, and a load balancer with HAProxy.

 ## Deployed Services and Configuration